microsoft/language-server-protocol/_specifications/specification-3-16.md

 * Add support for diagnostic code descriptions.
 * Add support for tags on `SymbolInformation` and `DocumentSymbol`.
 * Add support for moniker request method.
-* Add support for code action disabled property.
+* Add support for code action `disabled` property.
 * Add support for code action resolve request.
-* Add support for diagnostic data property.
+* Add support for diagnostic `data` property.
+* Add support for signature information `activeParameter` property.

 #### <a href="#version_3_15_0" name="version_3_15_0" class="anchor">3.15.0 (01/14/2020)</a>